Using Black-box Compression Algorithms for Phase Retrieval: Theoretical Guarantees of GD-COPER

 after $T$ iterations of the GD-COPER algorithm,

 with a probability greater than $1 - C_3 {\rm e}^{- \frac{C_1}{4} \sqrt{m} },$ where $C_i, \; i \in \cbr{1,\ldots, 4}$, are positive constants. \end{rem}

-\begin{rem} If $n$ is a large number (which is the case in almost all the applications of the phase retrieval), then we can set $\delta = \frac{1}{n}$ in Corollary \ref{cor: conv with |x - z_0| < 1/2}, and conclude that with $m \geq C'_4 \dim_\alpha (\F)^2 \log^2n$ measurements, GD-COPER can with high probability obtain an accurate estimate of $\mvec{x}$ (with $O(1/n)$ distortion).
+\begin{rem} If $n$ is a large number (which is the case in almost all the applications of the phase retrieval), then we can set $\delta = \frac{1}{n}$ in Remark \ref{rem: conv with |x - z_0| < 1/2}, and conclude that with $m \geq C'_4 \dim_\alpha (\F)^2 \log^2n$ measurements, GD-COPER can with high probability obtain an accurate estimate of $\mvec{x}$ (with $O(1/n)$ distortion).
 Hence, the number of measurements GD-COPER requires is substantially more than the number of observations COPER requires.
-At this stage it is not clear whether this discrepancy is an artifact of our proof technique, the limitation of the GD-COPER algorithm, or a fundamental limitation of the polynomial time algorithms.
-However, some evidences suggest that this could be a limitation of the polynomial time algorithms.
-For instance, in the case of sparse phase retrieval \cite{LiVl13} has shown that convex relaxation method will not work if the number of measurements is less than $c k^2/ \log n$ for some constant $c$.
+At this stage, it is not clear whether this discrepancy is an artifact of our proof technique, the limitation of the GD-COPER algorithm, or a fundamental limitation of the polynomial time algorithms.
+We leave the full study of this phenomenon for future research.
+We should also mention that in the case of sparse phase retrieval \cite{CaLiMa16} observed that even under a good initialization the thresholded Wirtinger flow algorithm can recover the signal exactly with $k^2 \log n$ measurements, which is again consistent with our result.
+Furthermore, the paper presented other evidences to suggest that to obtain a good initialization $k^2 \log n$ measurements are required.
+It is also worth mentioning that \cite{LiVl13} has shown that convex relaxation methods will not work if the number of measurements is less than $c k^2/ \log n$ for constant $c$. \end{rem}